Where to Sleep Overnight with a Campervan In Spain : A Guide for roadtrip preparation.

 - 3 min read

-Apps like Park4Night show places where other campervan travellers have parked overnight: public parking areas, quiet streets, viewpoints or seaside spots.
+Apps like Park4Night show places where other campervan travelers have parked overnight.
+These spots can be public parking areas, quiet streets, viewpoints, or seaside locations.
+In Spain, sleeping inside your campervan is legal as long as you follow a few simple rules:

-You don’t put anything outside (no chairs, tables, awnings)
+Don’t put anything outside (no chairs, tables, or awnings)

-Arrive early in Summer to the small spots, especially in Costa Brava.
+Arrive early in summer to snag those small spots, especially in Costa Brava.

 Best for: comfort, facilities, longer stays